pingcap/blog/transparent-huge-pages-why-we-disable-it-for-databases.md

 ## Join our community

-If you have any other questions about database performance tuning, or would like to share your expertise, feel free to join the [TiDB Community Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) workspace.
+If you have any other questions about database performance tuning, or would like to share your expertise, feel free to join the [TiDB Community Slack](https://slack.tidb.io/invite?team=tidb-community&channel=everyone&ref=pingcap-blog) workspace for further discussions.